 "You dare tell me what to do?"
 Her mad eyes grasped my face.

-"I'm not telling you what to do, but Hilde is worried about you."
+"I'm not telling you what to do, but Helene is worried about you."

-"Sorry for what?
-You're just a taxi driver," Ann spoke with the voices of MacBeth's three witches and added, "You are the ne'er-do well.
+“Your age doesn’t matter.
+You’re just a taxi driver," Ann spoke with MacBeth's three witches voices.
+All together and added, "You are the ne'er-do well.
 You'll never amount anything."

 Upon reaching the second floor Ann turned and mouthed 'ne'er-do-well'.